 However, perhaps the saddest case is the one that has given the phenomenon its name, the case of Nelson Mandela.
 The ‘Mandela Effect’ was ‘discovered’ by Fiona Broome, who, in 2010, was shocked to hear that Nelson Mandela was still alive.
 She had a vivid memory of his dying in prison in the 1980s.
 She could remember his funeral and a fundraising concert held in his memory.
 When she blogged about this, she was astonished to get responses from hundreds of total strangers who had the same memory.

 Perhaps before sharing her story, Ms Broome should have done a little research.
 She would have discovered the death of Steve Biko, a prominent anti-apartheid activist who died in police custody in 1977.
 His funeral was the first protest funeral and was attended by 20,000 people.
 Cry Freedom, a movie about his life and death, was released in 1987.
+No doubt, documentary footage of Biko’s funeral was played on television to coincide with the release of the film.
 Soon after in 1988, a concert to celebrate Nelson Mandela’s 70th birthday was held at Wembley Stadium and broadcast around the world.